konstantinsaller/konstantinsaller/README.md

 I love –
 - 🙀 to help creating exciting digital products
 - 💅🏻 building, working with & maintaining design systems
-- 🛠️ bringing design to live
+- 🛠️ bringing design to life

 <!--
 **konstantinsaller/konstantinsaller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.